businesspolicy/businesspolicy.github.io/_topics/internal/customer.md

 Understanding customers is a critical component of business strategy.
 By understanding the customer's needs, motivations, and pain points, businesses can develop products, services, and marketing campaigns that resonate with their target audience.
 The tools we've discussed - experience mapping, customer journey mapping, and Jobs-to-be-Done - offer a powerful framework for understanding customers and developing effective business strategies.

 The tools are complementary.
-Experience mapping provides a broad overview of the customer's experience, while customer journey mapping zooms in on specific interactions and touchpoints.
-Jobs-to-be-Done delves deeper into the underlying needs and motivations that drive customer behavior, and persona creates a detailed picture of the ideal customer.
 Experience mapping is particulary salient when we want to understand a problem context from the customer perspective without the constraints imposed by products and services of the company.
-JTBD helps us truly appreciate what our products mean to our customers and what is the true competition from a customer's perspective.
-CJM provides an outside-in orientation to the analysis and can assist in not just understanding the customers but also in executing strategy.
+Jobs-to-be-Done helps us truly appreciate what our products mean to our customers and what is the true competition from a customer's perspective.
+Customer Journey Mapping provides an outside-in orientation to the analysis and can assist in not just understanding the customers but also in executing strategy.